C1nderC0ated/sincript/README.md

 ## Notes & caveats

 - **Run as administrator.** HKLM changes, services, scheduled tasks, BCD edits, and restore points all need elevation.
 The script elevates itself; just approve UAC.
+- **Backups go to your Documents.** They are written under the account that is elevated.
+On a normal single-admin PC (UAC consent prompt) that is your own Documents folder; if you elevate with a *different* administrator account, the backups land in that account's Documents instead.
 - **A reboot is recommended** after several tweaks (memory compression, mitigations, NVMe flags, boot timers) for them to fully take effect.
 - **Brief minimized windows.** Some actions (DNS, Store re-register, OpenAsar download, restore point, the status screen) run PowerShell in a short-lived minimized window so the main window's font/colors are not disturbed.
 The flicker is normal.
 - **The "Advanced" menu is genuinely advanced.** A few highlights: